 This leads me to feel a bit post-apocalyptic.

 How would I describe the meaning of life given a clean slate to invent a my own spirituality formed by this place?

-My sculptures are meant to be both artifacts from some one’s search for transcendence and as the apparatus for our own search.
+My sculptures are meant to be both artifacts from my search for transcendence and as the apparatus for your own search.